Morphological computation and decentralized learning in a swarm of sterically interacting robots: Individual Dynamics

-Using the response of the morphobots to an external force we can predict their interaction with stationary walls, moveable objects and with one another.
-Morphological interaction with a boundary (stationary or moveable) can be seen as a series of collisions, at each of which the robot experiences an external force (see Fig. \ref{fig:wall}-A).
-With each collision, a Morphobot slightly re-orients: aligners turn parallel with the applied force (and away from the wall) while fronters turn anti parallel with the applied force (and towards the wall).
-This is confirmed by the direct observation of Morphobots sent to move towards a wall of stationary robots (see Fig. \ref{fig:wall}-B).
-On the average, both designs spend similar time near the wall ($\sim3\tau_{p}\approx 1\;\rm{min}$) but aligners travel a path along the wall which is twice longer than that of the fronters (see Fig. \ref{fig:wall}-C and Movie 1).
-Using a multi-agent Brownian dynamics simulation of active soft-discs, we were able to predict the outcome of collisions based on the alignment parameter $\kappa$.
+Using the response of the Morphobots to an external force we can predict their steric interaction with stationary walls, movable objects, and with one another.
+Morphological interaction with a boundary (stationary or movable) can be seen as a series of collisions, at each of which the robot experiences an external force (see Fig. \ref{fig:wall}-A).
+With each collision, a Morphobot slightly re-orients.
+An aligner orientation approaches the normal force from the wall (but leaves when parallel to the wall).
+A fronter turns against the normal force (and towards the wall).
+This is confirmed by the direct observation of Morphobots sent to move towards a wall of stationary robots (see Fig. \ref{fig:wall}-B). \green{Arranging turned off robots into three, tight rows forms effective wall with which a moving robot mechanically interacts.} On average, both designs spend similar time near the wall ($\sim3\tau_{p}\approx 1\;\rm{min}$) but aligners travel a path along the wall which is twice longer than that of the fronters (see Fig. \ref{fig:wall}-C and Movie 1).
+Using a multi-agent Brownian dynamics simulation of active soft discs, we were able to predict the outcome of collisions based on the alignment strength parameter $\kappa$.
 During a collision, an agent with $\kappa>0$ (aligner), turns towards the normal force, and away from the obstacle, whereas an agent with $\kappa<0$ (fronter) turns against the normal force and into the obstacle thus pushing it.
 Also, simulating agents with $\kappa <0$ near a passive particle shows that the agents collectively move the passive object (see Fig. \ref{fig:wall}-D).
-This has been confirmed experimentally by using a group of fronters that work together to push a circular object (see Fig. \ref{fig:wall}-E and Supporting Movie 1). \green{Previous work showed that collective transport can be implemented using global control \cite{Shahrokhi2016}. \green{Here we extend this notion and show that a single, embedded parameter, $\kappa$, effectively captures the dynamics of sterically interacting agents, reducing the required computing resources for simulating a large swarm in a crowded environment.
-More importantly, it offers a design rule: $\kappa<0$ gives rise to a desirable swarming behaviour in many applications involving collective transport.}}
+This has been confirmed experimentally by using a group of fronters that work together to push a circular object (see Fig. \ref{fig:wall}-E and Supporting Movie 1).
+Previous work showed that collective transport can be implemented using global control \cite{Shahrokhi2016}.
+Here we extend this notion and show that a single, effective \green{alignment parameter}, $\kappa$, captures embodied dynamics of sterically interacting agents, reducing the required computing resources for simulating a large swarm in a crowded environment.